sparks-fly13/CropStopWebApp/README.md

 ## Features:
 News and Latest Innovations: Stay up-to-date with the latest news and innovations in the agricultural industry with CropStop.
-Our platform uses the News API to provide users with real-time news and insights from trusted sources around the world.
+Our platform uses the <ins>Newscatcher API</ins> to provide users with real-time news and insights from trusted sources around the world.
 From new farming technologies to market trends and policy developments, our news service covers it all.